shakes76/PatternAnalysis-2024/recognition/AlzheimerTransformer_s4753820/README.md

   <img src="plots/v0noAugments_accuracy_plot.png" width="500" />
   <img src="plots/v0noAugments_loss_plot.png" width="500" />
 </p>
+<small> Figures 5 and 6: Accuracy and Loss for v0 model </small>

 v3: Changed transformer encoder to be pytorch's default encoderlayer.
 Added embedding dropout layer as ViT paper has it in Appendix B (Dosovitskiy et al., 2020).
 Re-implementing normalisation but without other data augmentation.
+Results immediately resulted in reverting the code back to the original system without pytorch's encoderlayer.
+Later v6/v7 performed much better (see Figures 3 and 4).

 <p float="left">
   <img src="plots/v3_accuracy_plot.png" width="500" />
   <img src="plots/v3_loss_plot.png" width="500" />
 </p>
+<small> Figures 7 and 8: Accuracy and Loss for v3 model </small>

 v14: Seeing as 13 performed well with reducing the complexity of the model, v13 reduces the complexity even more by reducing the number of transformer layers, heads in each layer, nlp size and embedding dims.
 It also is the best performing model thus far.

 <p float="left">
   <img src="plots/v14_accuracy_plot.png" width="500" />
   <img src="plots/v14_loss_plot.png" width="500" />
 </p>
+<small> Figures 9 and 10: Accuracy and Loss for v14 model </small>

 ### Best Model Results